patchamama/shortcuts-commands-resume/README.md

 ## Free online courses

 - [Full Stack open with certification](https://fullstackopen.com/en/) | [Videos in spanish](https://patchamama.github.io/fast-simple-course-generator/): Deep Dive Into Modern Web Development.
 Learn React, Redux, Node.js, MongoDB, GraphQL, and TypeScript in one go!
 This course will introduce you to modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
 The course is available in English, Spanish, francais and Portuguese.
+- [The Odin Project: Full Stack on Rails and Javascript](https://www.theodinproject.com/) **This is the website we wish we had when we were learning on our own.
+We scour the internet looking for only the best resources to supplement your learning and present them in a logical order.**
 - [CS50's Web Programming with Python and JavaScript - Computer Science, Harvard University](https://pll.harvard.edu/course/cs50s-web-programming-python-and-javascript?delta=0): This course picks up where CS50 leaves off, diving more deeply into the design and implementation of web apps with Python, JavaScript, and SQL using frameworks like Django, React, and Bootstrap.
 - [freeCodeCamp](https://www.freecodecamp.org/): Learn to code — for free.
 Build projects.
 Earn certifications.
 - [Aprende JavaScript](https://www.aprendejavascript.dev/): Curso para aprender paso a paso JavaScript.